 - You will need to anticipate and brake earlier in a larger vehicle and accelerate more slowly

-- Higher sided vehicles are affected more by the wind and can also cause and buffering effect to cyclists, motorbikes and horses when passing, so give them a wide berth and pass slowly
+- Higher sided vehicles are affected more by the wind and can also cause a buffering effect for cyclists, motorbikes and horses when passing, so give them a wide berth and pass slowly

-- You may have a more difficult time maintaining acceleration on ascending grades and a more difficult time slowing down on descending
+- You may have a more difficult time maintaining acceleration on ascending grades or slowing down on descending

-- Know your dimensions incase you go anywhere with height, width or weight restrictions – think about low tree branches too
+- Know your dimensions in case you go anywhere with height, width or weight restrictions – don’t forget low tree branches too!

 - There are satellite navigation systems like Club Navigation that take into account the size of your motorhome and route you accordingly

 - Maintenance and servicing.
-Not only will the base vehicle require servicing and MOT like a car, the habitation area must have an annual habitation service – The National Caravan Council (NCC) provide detailed information about the checklist involved
+Not only will the base vehicle require servicing and MOT like a car, the habitation area must have an annual habitation service.
+The National Caravan Council (NCC) provides detailed information about the checklist involved.

-- Be aware of mould and mildew, which can be real problem if it take hold.
-It is import to clean and check your motorhome frequently and not bring items in that can by contaminated with mould and mildew
+- Be aware of mould and mildew, which can be real problem if it takes hold.
+It is import to clean and check your motorhome frequently and not bring items in that can by contaminated.

-- There are many accessories you can buy for your motorhome.
-Some motorhome dealers have an accessory shop
+- There are many accessories you can buy for your motorhome, and many dealers have an accessory shop.